Overview

 ]

-If the value works as a label, such as when we want to surface the value in the UI, we can replace the objects with a single string instead.
-The string acts both as the value and as the label.
+If the value can work as a label, or if we want to surface the value directly in the UI, we can provide an array of raw strings.
+The strings are used both as values and labels:

 SegmentedControl

-SegmentedControl allows picking a value among a set of options.
-The options always stay on screen (Radio button).
-In that it is different from a Select.
+Pick a value among a set of options.
+The options always stay on screen (radio button).

-The selected option has a highlight overlay ontop.
-As the selection changes, Mantine moves the overlay with a smooth animation.
+The selected option is highlighted with an overlay.
+As we change the selection, Mantine moves the overlay with an animation.

 data={[